 VAT on private school fees could have ‘seismic impact’ on girls – headteacher

-The Girls’ Schools Association president will call on independent schools to ‘stand up and fight’ to protect girls-only education.
+The Girls’ Schools Association president called on independent schools to ‘stand up and fight’ to protect girls-only education.

 Your support helps us to tell the story